From Coffee to Colonialism: Data Investigations into How the Poor Feed the Rich

 Written by: Raúl Sánchez Ximena Villagrán

-At the beginning of 2016, a small group of journalists decided to investigate the journey of a chocolate bar, banana or cup of coffee from the original plantations to their desks.
+At the beginning of 2016, a small group of journalists decided to investigate the journey of a chocolate bar, banana and cup of coffee from the original plantations to their desks.
 Our investigation was prompted by reports that all of these products were produced in poor countries and mostly consumed in rich countries.

 In this project, we investigated five crops consumed widely in Europe and the US: sugar, coffee, cocoa, banana and palm oil in Guatemala, Colombia, Ivory Coast and Honduras.
 As a data driven investigation, we used the data to get from pattern to story.
-The choice of crops and countries was made based on a previous data analysis of 68 million records of United Nations World Trade Database (Fig. 1).
+The choice of crops and countries was made based on a previous data analysis of 68 million records of United Nations World Trade Database (Fig. 1.1).

 This investigation shows how balance of power between rich and poor countries has changed from the 15th century to present and prove that these crops are produced thanks to exploitative, slave-like conditions for workers, illegal business practices and sustained environmental damage.

-We used an integrated scrolly-telling narrative for each of the investigations.
+We used an integrated scrollytelling narrative for each of the investigations.
 For us, the way that users read and interact with the stories is as important as the investigation itself.
 We chose to combine satellite images, photos, data visualizations and narrative because we wanted the reader to understand the link between the products they consumed and the farmers, companies, and other actors involved in their production.